ericroberts/ericroberts.ca/_posts/2013-07-31-cassette-style-nav-bar-that-auto-fills-available-width.md

 </ul>
 {% endhighlight %}

 The trick is to float each list item left, except for the last one.
-And on the last one, you also give set overflow to hidden.
+On the last one, you need to set overflow to hidden.
 Here's all that's required for the magic auto-fill width behaviour.

 {% highlight css linenos %}
 .cassette li {